tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 * Try to recall the meaning and reading of the **bolded** word.
 * Use the context to understand how the word connects with other words.
 * Press "Good" if your guess is correct.
-Otherwise press "Again".
+Otherwise, press "Again".
 * Don't use the "Hard" and "Easy" buttons.
 Install [AJT Flexible Grading](https://ankiweb.net/shared/info/1715096333) to hide them.